 WE ARE DIFFERENT

-At the Naturopathic Health Clinic of North Carolina. we hold a vision of helping people and the community find their way to wellness and away from suffering, by treating the whole person, rather than just the disease.
+Dr. Blake holds a vision of helping people and the community find their way to wellness and away from suffering, by treating people, not diseases.

 Common questions people come in with: